College of Nursing

 History

-Texas A&M School of Nursing graduates are among the best-prepared baccalaureate and masters nurses in the nation, and they are highly sought after by prospective employers.
+Texas A&M College of Nursing graduates are among the best-prepared baccalaureate and masters nurses in the nation, and they are highly sought after by prospective employers.
 The first-time National Council Licensure Examination for Registered Nurses® (NCLEX-RN) pass rates for BSN graduates have ranked 10 percentage points higher than both the Texas and national average for the past ten years.
 The percentage of BSN graduates employed within the first month following graduation is consistently high compared to state and national averages.

-The school received the National League of Nursing’s prestigious designation as a Center of Excellence in Nursing Education initially in 2016.
+The college received the National League of Nursing’s prestigious designation as a Center of Excellence in Nursing Education initially in 2016.
 The distinction recognizes schools of nursing that have achieved outstanding innovations, commitment, and sustainability.

-School of Nursing Programs
+College of Nursing Programs

 Program: Bachelor of Science in Nursing